sahib/misc/performance/5_concurrent.rst

     Channels can be closed, which can be used as signal to stop.
     A send to a closed channel panics.
-    A recv from a closed channel blocks forever.
+    A recv from a closed channel returns the zero value immediately.

     A nil channel panics when something is send.
     A nil channel block forever on receiving.